Ilmanzi/hw9/README.txt

 ->
 movies-database.sql

-run the apps with :
+run the apps with this code inside the terminal :
 ->
 npm run yokbisayok